jgbrainstorm/plotlyplus/README.md

 ```python
 px.scatter(df, x='namex',y='namey')
 ```
-But in practice, this is a bit annoy.
 The plotlyplus package add the plotly.express plotting methods to the pandas dataframe class.
 This will simply the call to the plotting function as:

 ```python
 df.scatter(x='namex',y='namey')